Craig-Macomber/book/src/reference/debugging.md

 Unix systems, [DWARF][dwarf] is used to encode the information that a debugger needs to provide source-level inspection of a running program.
 There is an alternative format that encodes similar information on Windows.
 Currently, there is no equivalent for WebAssembly.
-Therefore, debuggers currently provide limited utility, and we end up stepping through raw WebAssembly instructions emitted by the compiler, rather than the Rust source text we authored.
+Therefore, most debuggers currently provide limited utility, and we end up stepping through raw WebAssembly instructions emitted by the compiler, rather than the Rust source text we authored.